Website Navigation that Helps Your Users: Tips and Tricks

 So, what is meant by perfect web navigation?

 Clarity.
 It is essential that all the components of the website navigation bar be designed with intuitiveness and user-friendliness in mind.
 Do you remember the 3-click rule?
 The user must make no more than 3 clicks in order to achieve his goal.
 And clear navigation will help him with this.

 Following the standards.
-Don't neglect the standards when building the website navigation structure: users are accustomed to a certain order of things and have no desire to spend too much time to figure out where you've placed the buttons of social networks or other similar web elements.
+Don't neglect the standards when building the website navigation structure: users are accustomed to a certain order of things and have no desire to spend too much time figuring out where you've placed the buttons of social networks or other similar web elements.

 Accessibility on any web page.
 Each page should contain carefully designed navigation elements.
 This makes the process of working with the resource easier and more understandable.